Policy 3207PProhibition of Harassment, Intimidation or Bullying

 Annually, students will receive age-appropriate information on the recognition and prevention of harassment, intimidation or bullying at student orientation sessions and on other appropriate occasions.
 The information will include a copy of the Incident Reporting Form or a link to a web-based form.

-Staff will receive annual training on the school district’s policy and procedure, including staff roles and responsibilities, how to monitor common areas and the use of the district’s Incident Reporting Form.
+The district compliance officer will participate in at least one mandatory training opportunity by OSPI.
+Staff will receive annual training on the school district’s policy and procedure, including at a minimum, staff roles and responsibilities, how to monitor common areas and the use of the district’s Incident Reporting Form.

 The district compliance officer will: